btcpayserver/btcpayserver-doc/UseCase.md

 ### Online Store

 If you're a merchant with an e-commerce business, you quickly can easily [deploy BTCPay](https://docs.btcpayserver.org/deployment) and connect it to your store via [integration plugins](https://docs.btcpayserver.org/integrations/) in just a few clicks.
 BTCPay checkout is no different to any other payment gateway.
 Your customer gets an invoice.
 They pay it by scanning a QR code or by copy-pasting the amount and the address.
 When their payment is confirmed, you will be notified via your e-commerce CMS; you can ship the item.
+Take a look at [our demo online store](https://store.demo.btcpayserver.org/).

 ### Physical Store

-For brick and mortar stores, BTCPay has a web-based Point of Sale (POS) App which can be customized.
-Similarly to the online store, the customer is presented with an invoice which needs to be paid.
+For brick and mortar stores, BTCPay has a [web-based Point of Sale](https://mainnet.demo.btcpayserver.org/apps/87kj5yKay8mB4UUZcJhZH5TqDKMD3CznjwLjiu1oYZXe/pos) (POS) App which can be customized.
+Similarly to the online store, your customer is presented with an invoice which needs to be paid.
 You can create a watch-only wallet on your phone to be notified of the payments through the POS, without the need of any additional software.
 There are plans on developing the POS mobile app which would make the process even smoother.

 ## Charities and Content Creators (Donations)